 Do you like Piña Coladas?
-I think if Jimmy Buffet had never sang those words would we even think them every time we saw a piña colada?
+I think if Rupert Holmes had never sang those words would we even think them every time we saw a piña colada?
 Things to think about.
 I will ponder this as I sip on my golden layered piña coladas.

 This is my obligatory Piña Colada cocktail post for National Piña Colada day.
 Not like I NEED a nationally recognized food holiday for one of my favorite beverages, but I will gladly celebrate.
 Even on a Tuesday.